titanfede25/Disney/README.md

 -npm i  (or npm install)

+3) And finally you have to change in the .env file the SERVER_NAME
 # Let's run it!

 When you have finished installing and downloading everything, you have to  execute the query (the .sql file) in the databese and run  and  later you have to use in the proyect the next command: